thisismypassport/shrinko8/README.md

 ?my_obj[my_key] -- BUG! my_obj will not have a "key" member after minification!
 ```

-In such cases, you have multiple ways to tell Shrinko8 precisely how you break these assumptions, allowing you to achieve better minification than would be possible with just `--minify-safe-only`.
-These options are detailed below:
+In such cases, you have multiple ways to tell Shrinko8 precisely how your cart breaks these assumptions, allowing you to achieve better minification than would be possible with just `--minify-safe-only`:

-* If you index a table by both identifiers and string literals, you can [tell Shrinko8 to rename the string literals too](#renaming-specific-strings).
+* If you index a table (or _ENV) by both identifiers and string literals, you can [tell Shrinko8 to rename the string literals too](#renaming-specific-strings).

-* If you index a table by both identifiers and strings that you build at runtime (e.g. via `+`), you can [preserve those identifiers across the entire cart](#preserving-identifiers-across-the-entire-cart).
+* If you index a table (or _ENV) by both identifiers and strings that you build at runtime (e.g. via `+`), you can [preserve those identifiers across the entire cart](#preserving-identifiers-across-the-entire-cart).

 * If you have certain tables whose keys you don't want to rename - e.g. because the keys are built at runtime, or because the tables are serialized to a savefile - you can [preserve all keys in a table](#controlling-renaming-of-all-keys-of-a-table).

 * If you're making your tables inherit _ENV (allowing you to bind the table to _ENV and access both table members and globals without a '.'), you can [rename table keys the same way as globals](#renaming-table-keys-the-same-way-as-globals).

-* If you're doing other unusual things with _ENV, you may need to [specify how specific identifiers should be renamed](#controlling-renaming-of-identifiers) to get correct behaviour.
+* If you're otherwise assigning to or from _ENV, you may need to either [specify how all keys of a table are renamed](#controlling-renaming-of-all-keys-of-a-table), [specify how specific usages of an identifier is renamed](#controlling-renaming-of-specific-identifier-usages), or just [rename table keys the same way as globals](#renaming-table-keys-the-same-way-as-globals).

 ### Renaming specific strings